robang74/redfishos/forum/quick-start-guide.md

 udev_file=/etc/udev/rules.d/51-android.rules

 if [ -z "$idVendor" -o -z "idProduct" ]; then echo "connect the Sony Xperia smartphone to your USB port" elif ! grep -q "grep-RAF-check" $udev_file; then echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="$idVendor",'\
 ' ATTR{idProduct}=="$idProduct", MODE="0666", GROUP="plugdev",'\
 ' SYMLINK+="xperia%n" # grep-RAF-check' | sudo tee -a $udev_file
   sudo systemctl reload udev
   sudo systemctl restart udev
 fi
 ```

-The above settings should be done one single time and you have to replace the `idVendor` and `idProduct` with those you will found using `lsusb` with your smartphone connected to the `USB` port of your `PC`/laptop.
+The above settings should be done one single time and you have to replace the `idVendor` and `idProduct` with those you will find using `lsusb` with your smartphone connected to the `USB` port of your `PC`/laptop.
 The script above should do it for you.

 ---

 **AFTER LICENSING**

 Install the *Android Support* from the Jolla market, then the `F-Droid` market app.

 > Instead, do not install `APToide` because  in the past it shown relevant security issues and moreover anyone can upload an app in such store thus is not secure.
 >
 > *Suggestion source*: @olf